 There is usually a waiting period for basic and major services anywhere from 6 months to 12 months.
 Usually, this is a flat waiting period although some plans have tiered waiting periods due to the type of service.

 There is a limit on the number of services, too.
 For example, you may be limited to only 2 cleanings per year when 3 could be more beneficial to you.

 Insurance usually covers cleanings and x-rays at 100%.
 You don’t pay any out-of-pocket for preventative services.

 There is a deductible, too.
 The deductible can range from $50 per person or $150 per family, for instance.

 After you pay the deductible, the insurance kicks in.
 Your dentist has a contract price agreed with the carrier.

 For example, let’s say you need a cavity filled.
 You pay $45 per month for your plan’s premium.
 Your plan’s deductible is $50 per person.
 For a tooth repair due to a cavity, your dentist’s fee might be $400.
 Based on your plan’s coinsurance, you might pay $70 to $175 out-of-pocket for the filling.

-If this is the only dental work you had all year, including 2 covered cleanings at 100% coverage, you may think the dental insurance is worth the money.
+Let’s say this is the only dental work you had all year, including 2 covered cleanings at 100% coverage.
 You will have spent $765 at most ($540 total annual premium + $50 deductible + $175 out-of-pocket).

 There Could Be A Better Option: Discount Dental Plans